 PTT conducts public consultation for all projects to disseminate and disclose information about the project's EIA report preparation to relevant stakeholders.
 Communication covers issues including project overview and information, potential impacts, as well as mitigation and monitoring measures for environmental, social, and health impacts.
 All stakeholders are encouraged to engage by providing their opinions and recommendations with regard to project development, in order to generate useful information for preparing the mitigation and monitoring measures for the social, environmental and health impact assessment.

-PTT requires that all of its major capital projects conduct public participation by adopting the guidelines on public consultation developed by the Office of the Prime Minister.
-PTT encourages all stakeholders to share their opinions, while also taking into consideration the comments and concerns of stakeholders to formulate preventive and mitigation measures to minimize concerns relating to negative impacts and conflicts from project operation.
-In addition, community understanding and attitude measurements toward project operations are measured through questionnaire surveys, the findings of which will then be incorporated into future project planning.
+PTT requires that all of its capital projects conduct public consultation.
+This is in alignment with announcement from Office of Natural Resources and Environmental Policy and Planning (ONEP) on public engagement in preparation of Environmental Impact Assessment Report.
+It also aligns with the Office of Prime Minister’s practice on public consultation deployed as operational approach.
+This provides opportunities for all groups of stakeholders to share their opinions.
+PTT takes into consideration the comments and concerns of stakeholders to formulate preventive and mitigation measures to address concerns relating to negative impacts and conflicts from project operation.
+In addition, PTT measures community understanding and attitude toward project operations via questionnaire surveys.
+The findings are part of consideration for future project planning.

 PTT identifies participation procedures for public consultation as follows:

-- Disseminate and present the project's preliminary information;
+- Disseminate and present the project's preliminary information prior to public consultation

-- Resolve issues and follow up on any complaints resulting from the construction.
+- Resolve or restore construction sites to original condition, or improved condition compares to original, once the construction concluded.
+Actively follow up on any complaints resulting from the construction.

 PTT avoids operating projects that require permanent community resettlement.
 Locations and routes for construction are designed to avoid or minimize disturbance to land use and property to the minimum level in order to gain acceptance from communities through different engagement processes, including the EIA study and public consultation.
 In case no alternatives are available, PTT provides information to and builds the understanding of the affected people in order to gain their acceptance.
-Expenses are provided to compensate for the dismantling of homes and any areas needed for making a living as well as for the restoration of livelihood areas and rehabilitation.
+Monetary compensation is available for the dismantling of homes and areas of sustenance.
+If the construction causes any damages or impacts, PTT takes responsibility in fixing and restoring the areas as close as possible to the original condition.

-PTT defines appropriate monitoring processes to ensure that preventive mitigation and monitoring measures for social, environmental and health impacts are thoroughly implemented in all projects, as described in the EIA report.
-Performance is communicated to relevant organizations and stakeholders through channels, such as focus group meetings, individual meetings, public hearings in villages, and information disclosure via government agencies' websites such as those of the Center of Public Service and the Office of Natural Resources and Environmental Policy and Planning (ONEP).
+PTT defines appropriate monitoring processes to ensure that preventive mitigation and monitoring measures for social, environmental and health impacts are present in all projects.
+This is as stipulated in the EIA report.
+Such project comprises capital natural gas transmission pipeline projects, which include public consultation for employees at least once during the construction period.
+During operations, there should be surveys of public opinions at least once in the first year of operations, and every five years afterwards.
+Furthermore, PTT communicates performance to relevant organizations and stakeholders through channels, such as focus group meetings, individual meetings, public hearings in villages, and information disclosure via government agencies' websites such as those of the Centre of Public Service and the Office of Natural Resources and Environmental Policy and Planning (ONEP).
+PTT makes the efforts to communicate regularly throughout the project lifespan.

 Community Engagement and Development Standards